copperspice/diamond/README.md

 https://download.copperspice.com/diamond/binary/

 To build Diamond from source a current copy of the CopperSpice libraries, a C++17 compiler, and a C++17 standard library are required.
-Diamond uses the following CopperSpice libraries are required: CsCore, CsGui, CsNetwork.
+Diamond uses the following CopperSpice libraries: CsCore, CsGui, and CsNetwork.

-Diamond also uses the CsPrinterDriver plugin which is copied to "your_path/diamond/printerdrivers" folder during the install.
+To run Diamond two plugins must be copied to the deploy folder.
+The platform plugin is copied to "your_path/diamond/platforms" and the printer driver plugin must be copied to "your_path/diamond/printerdrivers".

 CMake build files are provided with the Diamond source distribution.